-Cooling Stage 1
+Cooling

 Circuit R-Y1 makes at thermostat pulling in compressor contactor, starting the compressor and outdoor motor.
 (See NOTE under Condenser Fan Operation concerning models equipped with low ambient control.)
-The G (indoor motor) circuit is automatically completed by the thermostat on any call for cooling operation or can be energized by manual fan switch on subbase for constant air circulation.
+The G (indoor motor) circuit is automatically completed on any call for cooling operation or can be energized by manual fan switch on subbase for constant air circulation.